shawnbrown/datatest/docs/tutorial/introduction.rst

 datatest can allow certain discrepancies when users judge that doing so is appropriate.

-Allowances are context managers that operate on a ValidationError's collection of differences.
+Acceptances are context managers that operate on a ValidationError's collection of differences.

 Normally the following test would fail because the value ``'C'`` is not a member of the set (as shown previously).
-But if we decide that :class:`Extra` differences are acceptible, we can add an allowance so the test will pass:
+But if we decide that :class:`Extra` differences are acceptible, we can add an acceptance so the test will pass:

 .. tabs::